rlemaigre/Easy-DnD/docs/index.md

   - title: Simple API
     details: With a simple API, you can create complex and scalable solutions.
   - title: Easy Installation
-    details: Quick to install and supports SSR, Vue 3 and 2.
+    details: Quick to install and supports SSR, Nuxt and Vue!
   - title: Easy to use
-    details: Tools are very simple compared to other DnD APIs.
+    details: Tools are very simple compared to other drop and drop packages.
 ---